 How long should a baby sleep without feeding at night

-You may often hear to get your baby on a good eating schedule, and to do so to wake them up to ensure they are eating enough.
+You may often hear tips to get your baby on a good eating schedule, and to do so to wake them up to ensure they are eating enough.
 Babies should eat every 2-3 hours, and should not go longer than 4 or 5 hours.

 If your baby is underweight it is important to make sure they eat when they need to.
 Whether it’s when they are crying from hunger or if you need to wake them to feed.

 If your baby is at a good weight, it is okay to let them sleep and that way you can get some sleep.
 If they get hungry they will wake up and eat.
-If they go longer than 3 hours during the day without eating, then it’s okay to wake them so they get the accurate amount they need.
+If they go longer than 3 hours during the day without eating, then it’s okay to wake them to breastfeed so they get the accurate amount they need.

 If you’re lucky and they sleep throughout the night without eating, that is okay.
 It is important for them to get sleep as well, and we all know a new mom can definitely use a good full night sleep.